By enrolling in one of our classes, you'll become registered as a Centre for Lifelong Learning student.

 If personal circumstances or other commitments prevent you from attending a class regularly or completing the coursework, you should notify your tutor.
 If you decide to withdraw, we ask you to inform the Centre for Lifelong Learning of your decision by email or by telephone as soon as possible.

 Enquiries about lost property within the Centre for Lifelong Learning should be normally be made at CLL Reception located on the 7th floor of the Graham Hills Building (40 George Street).
-Please note that this option is currently suspended while staff are off-campus due to restrictions caused by COVID-19.

 Feedback from students